Everything

 Last updated: February 20, 2009 at 6:04 pm (CST)

 Converts a 256 color bitmap to a GBA-friendly image in the format of a const C array for direct inclusion in your project.
-This has some tile-specific options such as automatically breaking the bitmap into 8x8 tile segments (that's how the GBA stores graphics in tile and sprite memory).
+No longer particularly useful, many standard/stock tools can accomplish this.

 Download: gba_t_bmp2cpp.zip